cloudfoundry/community/toc/rfc/rfc-draft-v2-app-manifests.md

 1. Enables more powerful workflows for Cloud Foundry app developers (e.g. GitOps)

 Declarative app manifests will be a major change to how app manifests are applied and will be a barrier to adoption.
-It will be worth evaluating strategies to ease that migration, for instance adding support for "dry runs" and rich [manifest diffs](https://v3-apidocs.cloudfoundry.org/version/release-candidate/#generate-a-manifest-for-an-app).
+It is worth evaluating strategies to ease the migration, for instance adding support for "dry runs" and rich [manifest diffs](https://v3-apidocs.cloudfoundry.org/version/release-candidate/#generate-a-manifest-for-an-app).

+It will also be important to be vigilant about breaking changes going forward;
+declarative manifests can exacerbate the impact of accidental breaking changes.
+Even changes as innocuous as adding a manifest node for an existing API field can be a breaking change, since existing manifests will not have the corresponding node present.

 #### Not Transactional